How to get to Colombo, transport

 Read more about buses of Sri Lanka here...

-About a mile from the terminal of arrival is the railway Katunayaka South station (the station on the map), from where you can reach the railway station in Central Colombo.
+About a mile from the terminal of arrival is the railway Katunayaka South station (the station on the map), buses to Colombo and Negombo.
 And if you're lucky with the departure of the train, you will arrive in the city even faster than the bus.
 But the train there is about 1-2 times a day.
+Check the schedule here - https://eservices.railway.gov.lk

-To get from the terminal to the railway station, Katunayaka South station on a tuk tuk for 100 rupees (after bargaining) or on foot (go 2 km).
+To get from the terminal to the railway station, Katunayaka South station on a tuk tuk for 200 rupees (after bargaining) or on foot (go 2 km).
 At the station buy a ticket on the next train to Colombo and wait on him.
 All the trains passing here and usually late.
-The cost of a ticket is 30 rupees.
+Ticket price from 30 rupees.

 At the airport you can rent a car to get to Colombo or any other city in the country.
 Book a car via the Internet one of the leading distributors of automobiles.